ljsinclair/featurebase-docs/docs/concepts/concept_ingest_id.md

 ---
-title: Ingest ID
+title: Unique identifier
 layout: default
+parent: Data modeling overview
-parent: Concepts
+grand-parent: Concepts
-has_children: false
+nav_order: 1
 ---

-# Conceptualising the ID field
+# Conceptualising the unique identifier

 When ingesting into FeatureBase, each record must be associated with a key.